cryptographdev/cryptographdev.github.io/about.md

 <p>Other things?
 I have a Master of Business Administration and a Master of Education.
 I love business and I love teaching, so this site brings together those things.
 I also have a Master of Counselling and care about the well-being of others.
 I hope to also discuss the potential for cryptocurrencies to help others in their lives, including the relative lower anxieties that financial independence can bring.</p>

+<p>It is important to me to also give something back to the community, so you will find some posts related to mental health and meditation.
+I love art, so some of that might be seen here, too.</p>

 <img class="img-border" src="https://cryptograph.nz/public/assets/images/lee-jordan-programmer.jpg" alt="Lee Jordan">

 <h2>Contact</h2>